-The Latin American Studies Committee encourages study for a semester in a Spanishspeaking country.
+The Latin American Studies Committee encourages study for a summer, semester, or year in a Spanish-speaking country.
 Please consult with members of the committee for specific program information.
-THE LIBERAL EDUCATION PROGRAM R. Fritz Smith (Mathematics), Associate Academic Dean and Director of the Liberal Education Program LIBERAL EDUCATION REQUIREMENTS FOR STUDENTS MATRICULATING AFTER SUMMER 1998 THE NEW LIBERAL EDUCATION CURRICULUM Statement of Educational Values and Objectives: he Whittier College community shares a love of learning and a delight in the life of the mind; these are at the heart of the Whittier College liberal arts education.
+THE LIBERAL EDUCATION PROGRAM Seamus Lagan (Physics and Astronomy), Associate Academic Dean and Director of the Liberal Education Program THE LIBERAL EDUCATION CURRICULUM Statement of Educational Values and Objectives: he Whittier College community shares a love of learning and a delight in the life of the mind; these are at the heart of the Whittier College liberal arts education.
 A liberally educated person develops an informed self-awareness through a lifelong commitment to learning and through responsible membership in the multiple communities and contexts that make up the environment.
 (This environment may be understood in terms of time, place, and perspective, and may include physical, social, and spiritual aspects.)
 Responsible membership implies the ability to effect change in one's environment.
 In the service of these values, the curriculum should provide the following primary learning objectives.
 PRIMARY LEARNING OBJECTIVES: